zhc940702/MLTPP/README.md

 tngfeature.pckl: The peptide tng feature encoding vector.

-label.pckl: Each peptide has a 5-dimensional 0-1 vector representing the 5 therapeutic property labels of the peptide, namely antimicrobial peptides (AMPs), anticancer peptides (ACPs), antidiabetic peptides (ADPs), antihypertensives Peptides (AHPs), anti-inflammatory peptides (AIPs), where 1 means the peptide has this therapeutic property and 0 means it does not.
+label.pckl (ACP, ADP, AHP, AIP and AMP folders): Each peptide has a 5-dimensional 0-1 vector representing the 5 therapeutic property labels of the peptide, namely antimicrobial peptides (AMPs), anticancer peptides (ACPs), antidiabetic peptides (ADPs), antihypertensives Peptides (AHPs), anti-inflammatory peptides (AIPs), where 1 means the peptide has this therapeutic property and 0 means it does not.
 If you want to view the value stored in the file, you can run the following command:

 ```bash